Carl Richards Values-Driven Budgeting

 Carl first encourages us to write out our values.
-We include a space for writing down your values on the Welcome tab.
-It’s a quick exercise that comes from his New York Times bestselling book, The One Page Financial Plan.
+This is a quick exercise that comes from his New York Times bestselling book, The One Page Financial Plan.
 We recommend that you buy the book because it’s a great read; you can download the first chapter for free here.
 It will get you started on how to think about and outline your values.

-After you have your transactions entered, begin the simple exercise of reviewing each transaction.
+Now begin the simple exercise of marking each transaction in your new Tiller Sheet.
 Is this expense aligned with your values?
 Yes or no. For some expenses, deciding may be easy.
 The gift to a local charity might be a quick “yes.”
 The money you spent on an impulse purchase you never use might be a “no.” Other expenses, like a utility bill, may raise more questions.
 For these, we’d recommend giving yourself a pass and saying “yes” unless it’s a bill you think you could reduce or a bill with other options you might consider for meeting that need.

-As you enter your transactions, visit the Values Dashboard and notice how much of your spending is aligned with your values.
+Then each day (ideally) or several times a week, visit the dashboard.
+How much of your spending is aligned with your values?
 Can you reduce the spending that’s not aligned?
-Even for the spending that is aligned, is there a way to honor that value without having to spend?
+And even for the spending that is aligned, is there a way to honor that value without having to spend?
 In his column, Carl gives a great example of a value-aligned expense that supports a friend; but he demonstrates that with some reflection, it’s possible to achieve the value and support the friend without spending money.

-Let us know how it goes.
+Let us know what you think.
+We’d love to hear about your own spending.
 How much of your spending in the last month was aligned with your values?
 What changes do you want to make?
-Were you able to keep it up for the 60 days?
-Email us at firstname.lastname@example.org, and we’ll share your anecdotes with Carl.
+Email us at email@example.com, and we’ll share your anecdotes with Carl.